Tax Tips for U.S. Americans Abroad

 Most specialized tax firms will charge up to $2,000 for this tax package.
 For most expats who shouldn’t require such personalized support, MyExpatTaxes’ tax software will charge the same annual 149 euro incl. sales tax per year to complete this procedure.

-Successful completion of this compliance procedure will ensure your good standing status with the IRS and eliminate any late filing penalities or fees.
+Successful completion of this compliance procedure will ensure your good standing status with the IRS and eliminate any late filing penalties or fees.

 Will US Expats have to pay US income tax?